 1. It streamlines compliance

 One of the most compelling reasons businesses adopt GFSI standards is its potential to simplify compliance.
-With an ever-increasing number of countries adopting GFSI-recognized standards as their regulatory requirements, companies can ensure compliance with multiple jurisdictions by adhering to one set of globally recognized standards.
-This alignment with GFSI also opens doors to significant business opportunities.
+As more countries adopt GFSI-recognized standards as part of their regulations, companies can stay compliant across multiple jurisdictions.

 For instance, compliance with GFSI standards enables businesses to fulfill the specialized requirements of major retailers such as Costco.
-Costco conducts its unique audits for food manufacturing, packing, warehousing, and distribution, which, while customized, are grounded in the benchmarked standards of GFSI.
-Basically, the Costco audit is GFSI-based.
+Costco conducts its unique audits for food manufacturing, packing, warehousing, and distribution, which are customized but still based on GFSI-benchmarked standards.

 2. GFSI enhances consumer trust